i Employment law framework

 The irregular distribution of the working day throughout the year may be established through collective bargaining or, in its absence, through agreement between the company and the workers’ representatives.
 In the absence of an agreement, the company will be able to distribute unevenly 10 per cent of the working day throughout the year.
 The distribution must, in any case, respect the minimum periods of daily and weekly rest provided for in the Workers’ Statute.
 The worker must be informed of his or her work schedule with a minimum notice period of five days.

 Between the end of one working day and the beginning of the next, there shall be at least 12 hours of rest.

 The actual number of ordinary working hours may not exceed nine daily, unless another distribution of daily working time is established by collective bargaining or, in its absence, an agreement between the company and the workers’ representatives, respecting, in any case, the rest period between working days.

 Workers under 18 years old may not work more than eight actual hours a day, including, as applicable, the time devoted to training and, if they work for several employers, the hours worked for each of them.

-Work done between 10pm and 6am shall be considered night-time work.
-Employers regularly performing night-time work shall inform the labour authorities thereof.
+Work done between 10pm and 6am shall be considered night work.
+Employers regularly performing night work shall inform the labour authorities thereof.

-The working day for night-time workers may not exceed an average of eight hours daily over a reference period of 15 days.
+The working day for night workers may not exceed an average of eight hours daily over a reference period of 15 days.
 Night workers may not perform overtime work.